AishikDasgupta/Ransomeware/README.md

 ## 📜 License

 This project is open source and released under the [MIT License](LICENSE) 📜.
 Feel free to modify and reuse but please retain the disclaimer ⚠️.
+## There is more to come in this project, this is still under building.